dbischof/svg.clock.js/README.md

 # svg.clock.js

 A clock build with [svg.js](https://github.com/wout/svg.js), inspired by the swiss railway clock, designed by Hans Hilfiker.
+The clock features a 58-second sweep and pause before the top of the minute.

 Svg.clock.js is licensed under the terms of the MIT License.